-The Democratic Republic of the Congo (DRC), experiencing a civil war, is negotiating with the U.S. for military support in exchange for mineral resources.
+The Democratic Republic of the Congo (DRC), which is experiencing a civil war, is negotiating with the U.S. for military support while leveraging its mineral resources.

-The Financial Times (FT) reported on the 8th that the U.S. and the DRC are engaged in negotiations reminiscent of the Ukraine mineral agreement.
+The Financial Times (FT) reported on the 8th that the U.S. and the DRC are engaged in negotiations reminiscent of the mineral agreements with Ukraine.

-The eastern region of the DRC, currently in civil war, is rich in rare mineral resources such as cobalt, gold, and tantalum (Ta), attracting the attention of rebel groups.
+The eastern region of the DRC, currently in civil war, is rich in rare mineral resources such as cobalt, gold, and tantalum (Ta), which rebel groups are targeting.
 In particular, the M23 rebel group, suspected of receiving support from Rwanda, captured Goma in a large-scale offensive at the end of January and took Bukavu in mid-February.
-The rebels are currently advancing towards Uvira, and if this area falls, it is highly likely that most of the eastern border regions, including Tanganyika Province, will fall into the hands of the rebels.
+The rebels are currently advancing on Uvira, and if this area falls, it is highly likely that most of the eastern border regions, including Tanganyika Province, will fall into the hands of the rebels.

 The U.S. is showing interest in the DRC's proposal.
-The Trump administration previously pushed for a mineral agreement in exchange for military support to Ukraine and has a high interest in mineral resources.
-Notably, cobalt accounts for over 80% of global production from the Congo, making it a key material for electric vehicles and mobile phone batteries.
-Additionally, tantalum is used in electronic circuit components for various electronic devices and military equipment.
+The Trump administration previously promoted mineral agreements in exchange for military support to Ukraine and has a high interest in mineral resources.
+Notably, cobalt accounts for over 80% of global production from the DRC, making it a key material for electric vehicle and mobile phone batteries.
+Additionally, tantalum is used in electronic circuits for various electronic devices and military equipment.

 Originally, an American mining company called Freeport-McMoRan entered this region but sold its mines to China due to management difficulties.
 Currently, most large mines are operated by Chinese companies.
 The U.S. State Department stated that the DRC possesses key minerals needed for advanced technology and expressed willingness to cooperate in areas that align with the 'America First' policy.

-The Congo (formerly the Congo Free State) experienced the Congo Civil War from 1998 to 2003, considered one of the most brutal conflicts in African history.
+The Democratic Republic of the Congo (formerly the Congo Free State) experienced the Congo Civil War from 1998 to 2003, which is considered one of the most brutal conflicts in African history.
 This war resulted in approximately 5 million deaths and involved a complex conflict with various countries and armed groups in the region.

 Main causes and developments of the Congo Civil War: